Skip to navigation Skip to content

 • customers must be contacted to identify what collection method they require

-• child support periods will not be aligned
+• CS Periods will not be aligned

-• formula departures; most formula departures, that is, change of assessment (COA), agreements (AGR) and court orders (CO) will not survive a terminating event.
+• formula departures: most formula departures, that is, change of assessment (COA), agreements (AGR) and court orders (CO) will not survive a terminating event.
 The only exceptions are a non-periodic payments clause in an agreement that does not affect the annual rate and lump sum crediting provisions in a binding agreement.
-However these will not apply again until the payee named in the agreement again becomes an eligible carer
+However, these will not apply again until the payee named in the agreement again becomes an eligible carer

-• estimates; if there was an estimate of income in place for either parent prior to the terminating event, contact the estimating parent to discuss their income:
+• estimates: if there was an estimate of income in place for either parent prior to the terminating event, contact the estimating parent to discuss their income:

 • if the estimate was in place prior to the terminating event and the case is restarted within the same financial year and the parent does not revoke the estimate, the estimate should be used as that parent’s income in the restarted assessment